 - 4.2.1 The Service Provider shall appoint a Compliance Officer and a Money Laundering Reporting Officer ('MLRO'). - 4.2.2 In accordance with SLC 4.1.11 (i) of section 4.1 of Part B.4 of these Pension Rules, the Service Provider shall obtain the written consent of the MFSA before the appointment or replacement of a Compliance Officer or MLRO.
-The request for consent of the appointment or replacement of a Compliance Officer or MLRO shall reach the MFSA at least twenty one business days prior to the proposed date of appointment or replacement and shall be accompanied by a Personal Questionnaire, as outlined in Appendix 3 in Part D of these Pension Rules duly completed by the person proposed.
-The MFSA reserves the right to object to the proposed appointment or replacement of a Compliance Officer or MLRO and to require such additional information it considers appropriate.

-- 4.2.3 In accordance with SLC 4.1.9 (f) of section B.4.1 of Part B.4 of these Pension Rules, the Service Provider shall notify the MFSA of the resignation or removal of its Compliance Officer or MLRO upon becoming aware of the proposed resignation or removal.
+The request for consent of the appointment or replacement of a Compliance Officer or MLRO shall reach the MFSA at least twenty one business days prior to the proposed date of appointment or replacement and shall be accompanied by a Personal Questionnaire, in the form set out in Schedule I in Part F of these Pension Rules duly completed by the person proposed.
+The MFSA reserves the right to object to the proposed appointment or replacement of a Compliance Officer or MLRO and to require such additional information it considers appropriate. - 4.2.3 In accordance with SLC 4.1.9 (f) of section B.4.1 of Part B.4 of these Pension Rules, the Service Provider shall notify the MFSA of the resignation or removal of its Compliance Officer or MLRO upon becoming aware of the proposed resignation or removal.
 The Service Provider shall also request the Compliance Officer or MLRO to confirm to the MFSA that his / her departure had no regulatory implications or to provide relevant details, as appropriate.
-A copy of such request shall be provided to MFSA together with the Service Provider's notification of departure. - 4.2.4 The Compliance Officer of a Retirement Scheme Administrator shall be requested to prepare a Compliance Report at least on a six monthly basis, which in the case of a Retirement Scheme taking the form of: - i. a contract, should be presented to the Retirement Scheme Administrator; or - ii. a trust, should be presented to the Retirement Scheme Administrator. - 4.2.5 The Compliance Report should indicate: - that the business has been conducted in accordance with ,the Retirement Pensions Act, regulations and Pension Rules issued thereunder, the Standard Licence Conditions of the service provider and any recommendations or directives issued to the Service Provider by the MFSA; - ii. any breaches to the standard licence conditions; - iii. details of complaints from Members of the Retirement Scheme/s and the manner in which these have been handled, where the Service Provider is a Retirement Scheme Administrator; and - iv. material compliance issues during the period covered by the Compliance Report; - v. material valuation errors and the manner in which these have been handled. - 4.2.6 The Compliance Report shall also include a confirmation that all the local Prevention of Money Laundering and Funding of Terrorism requirements have been satisfied.
-This confirmation should be obtained from the Scheme's Money Laundering Reporting Officer.
+A copy of such request shall be provided to MFSA together with the Service Provider's notification of departure. - 4.2.4 The Compliance Officer of a Retirement Scheme Administrator shall be requested to prepare a Compliance Report at least on a six monthly basis, which in the case of a Retirement Scheme taking the form of: - i. a SICAV, should be presented to the Board of Directors; or - ii. a contract, should be presented to the Retirement Scheme Administrator; or - iii. a trust, should be presented to the Retirement Scheme Administrator. - 4.2.5 The Compliance Report should indicate: - i. that the business has been conducted in accordance with ,the Retirement Pensions Act, regulations and Pension Rules issued thereunder, the Standard Licence Conditions of the service provider and any recommendations or directives issued to the Service Provider by the MFSA; - ii. any breaches to the standard licence conditions; - iii. details of complaints from members of the Retirement Scheme/s and the manner in which these have been handled, where the Service Provider is a Retirement Scheme Administrator; and

-4.2.7 A copy of the Compliance Report should be held in Malta at the registered office of the Scheme and made available to the MFSA during Compliance Visits and upon specific request.
+- iv. material compliance issues during the period covered by the Compliance Report; - v. material valuation errors and the manner in which these have been handled. - 4.2.6 The Compliance Report shall also include a confirmation that all the local Prevention of Money Laundering and Funding of Terrorism requirements have been satisfied.
+This confirmation should be obtained from the Scheme's Money Laundering Reporting Officer. - 4.2.7 A copy of the Compliance Report should be held in Malta at the registered office of the Scheme and made available to the MFSA during Compliance Visits and upon specific request.